Joachim Peiper: Post-war revisionist

 On release from Landsberg Prison, Joachim Peiper acted discreetly and did not associate with known Nazis in public, especially with ex-Waffen-SS soldiers and the Mutual Aid Association of Former Waffen-SS Members (HIAG); privately, Peiper remained a true-believer Nazi and member of the secret community of Waffen-SS in the Federal Republic of Germany.

 In 1959, Peiper attended the national meeting of the Association of Knight's Cross Recipients.
 He travelled with Walter Harzer, the HIAG historian, and reunited with Sepp Dietrich and Heinz Lammerding, who had also been formally identified as Nazi war criminals.
 His active social life in the Waffen-SS community included Peiper's public participation in the funerals of dead Nazis such as those of Kurt Meyer, Paul Hausser, and Dietrich.
 Collaborating with the HIAG, Peiper secretly worked for the political rehabilitation of Waffen-SS soldiers and officers, by suppressing their war crime records and misrepresenting them as war veterans of the Wehrmacht.
 Nevertheless, self-awareness of his legalistic chicanery allowed Peiper to tell a friend: "I, personally, think that every attempt at rehabilitation during our lifetime is unrealistic, but one can still collect material."

 On 17 January 1957, the Porsche automobile company employed Peiper in Stuttgart.
 In the course of his employment, Italian trade union workers formally complained that Peiper was unacceptable as a co-worker because he remained a Nazi and because of the wartime Boves massacre committed by his command, the Kampfgruppe Peiper, in Italy.
 An owner of the car company, Ferry Porsche, personally intervened to promote Peiper into a management job, but the trade unions legally refused to work with Peiper; despite the friendship with Porsche, and because of lost sales of cars in the US—for employing a Nazi war criminal—the Porsche automobile company dismissed Peiper from his employment.

 On 30 December 1960, Peiper filed a lawsuit against the Porsche car company, wherein the attorney claimed that Joachim Peiper was not a Nazi war criminal because the Allies had used the Malmedy massacre trial (1946) as propaganda to defame the German people; likewise the Nuremberg trials (20 November 1945–1 October 1946) and the Malmedy massacre trial were anti-German propaganda.
-Peiper's attorney cited documents by Freda Utley, a Holocaust denier academic, which said that the US Army had tortured the Waffen-SS defendants in the Malmedy massacre trial.
+Peiper's attorney cited documents by Freda Utley which said that the US Army had tortured the Waffen-SS defendants in the Malmedy massacre trial.

 The court ordered that Porsche void the employment contract and indemnify Peiper for the dismissal.
 Moreover, that lost job allowed Der Freiwillige, the official newspaper of the HIAG, to misrepresent Peiper as having been "unfairly sentenced" for war crimes committed by other Nazis.
 The HIAG then found Peiper employment as a trainer of car salesmen at the Volkswagen automobile company.